netlykos/barcode-app/README.md

 ## Application sections

 The application is divided into two main section(s) - the __frontend__ and the __backend__.
 It is possible to run and test both in isolation.
-The backend component includes multiple spring boot/cloud related technologies that are considered best practicese for enterprise applications.
+The backend component includes multiple spring boot/cloud related technologies that are considered best practices for enterprise applications.
 These components are:

 * barcode-config-server
 * barcode-config-server